akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *The king made a vow about his son marrying?
 Was it about me?
 Which son?*

-Beatrice tried to remember the crowded hall, Sir Guy, the young man by the pillar—the one who had looked at her as if she were worth seeing.
+Beatrice tried to remember the crowded hall, horrid Sir Guy, the young man by the pillar—the one who had looked at her as if she were worth seeing.

 *She was imagining it all.
 It was some other girl.*